Topical Clusters

 topical cluster modal

-Editing and managing content
+Editing and organising content

 Editing items:

-• Make changes in pop-up form
+• Make changes in the pop-up form

 Publishing content: